OasisArtisan/OasisLight-ServerManager/README.md

 - Custom full backups of all your servers to a minimal compressed size.
 - Scheduale periodic restarts, backups, announcements, or any console command for any server.
 - A monitor screen that displays all of your servers and their status in one place.
-- Extremely light as it can run on as little as 10MB of ram or less.
+- Extremely light as it can run on as little as 5MB of RAM for medium sized networks.

 ## Getting started